 Editing requires a more structured approach, and thus the terminology, ‘edit sober.’
 The quote merely tells us the process of content creation, allowing the heart to work wonders while the mind enables you to put it all together properly.

 Often, content marketers do not have a specific goal, prioritizing their content quality and connection as the essential parameters.
 However, content marketing is not just about creating quality content.
 It is also about ensuring that content that is relevant and effective gets distributed efficiently.
-This requires a proper content strategy, and the KPI (Key Performance Indicator) can help put the entire plan in perspective.
+This requires a proper content strategy, and Key Performance Indicators can help put the entire plan in perspective.

 The KPI should be the critical value for content marketers and could be as simple as the number of emails (leads) generated, website visits, post likes, and so on.
 Embrace the right KPIs to align with your overall objective and keep tracking the metrics on regular timelines.